HoneyDev13/advanced-calculator/README.md

 # Advanced Calculator

 This is an advanced calculator program written in Python.
-It provides a simple text-based interface to perform a variety of arithmetic operations such as addition, subtraction, multiplication, division, exponentiation, modulus, square root, and logarithm.
+It provides a simple text-based interface to perform a variety of arithmetic and mathematical operations.

 ## Features